 4) Talk to your barber or stylist.
 Guess what?
 Barbers and hairstylists are specifically trained to know what type of haircut will best flatter your facial features and work with your hair type and growth pattern.
 They go to school and pay for this training -- take advantage of their tips!
 If you’re thinking about changing your style ask for their advice.
 Especially if you’re a long time client, the person who cuts your hair will happily offer you advice.
 Believe me, a barber or stylist gets really tired of putting the same haircut on your head time after time and would love to change you up a bit.
 Are any of my clients reading this?
 Leave your head in the hands of a trained professional and you may be thrilled with the results.
 When choosing a barber or stylist, as a general rule, barbers are better with short, traditional styles while stylists are best with longer or trendy looks.

-While you’re with your barber or stylist, be sure to ask them to show you styling techniques you can do at home -- this will help make adapting to a new style a bit easier, too.
+Ask your barber or stylist to show you styling techniques you can do at home.
+This will help make adapting to a new style easier.

 5) Talk to your friends and family.
 What?
 I’m a guy, you expect me to talk about my hair?
 Sure.
 Ask your wife or girlfriend or significant other if you think you should change up your look a bit.
 You’ll probably get a resounding, “YES!”
 You see, the people around you who see you every day get tired of seeing the same old thing, too.
 Give them something fresh to look at.
 Having a few people tell you to “go for it,” will also make taking the plunge a bit easier.